How to create a sensory chill out space for my autistic child

 Look around your home or classroom.
 You need a place that is visible so you can see them, this is important with our duty of care, but also for practicality.
 Somewhere within view from the kitchen is always good, as this means you could be cooking dinner with one eye still on them.

 Setting up a "chill out" corner or space in your house or the classroom gives children the responsibility and independence to take themselves to the chill out designated area before their emotions escalate in a heightened and negative way.
+Once there, they can escape the busyness of their surroundings and use the chill out space to regulate their emotions, wind down and receive calming sensory input from its soft furnishings

 Why is a sensory chill out space useful in the classroom?

-Children with Autism often have sensory processing disorder.
+Children with autism often have sensory processing disorder.
 This means that the way they experience the world through their senses isn’t the same as neurotypical children.
 Sensory processing disorder affects the way stimuli are interpreted, creating a heightened sensitivity to the senses.
 This can mean that vision, hearing, taste, smell, touch, balance, body awareness, may be heightened.

 The use of a sensory chill out room or zone is a great way to help children with sensory processing disorder cope with the world around them.
 A sensory chill out room will allow your child to attend to their sensory needs in a controlled environment.